corda/token-sdk/README.md

 2. Workflows which contains flows for issuing, moving and redeeming tokens as well as utilities for the above operations.
 3. Money which contains token type definitions for various currencies
+4. Selection that contains both database and in memory token selection of fungible tokens

 The token SDK is intended to replace the "finance module" from the core Corda repository.